hanchiang/codecrafters-redis-rust/README.md

 # TODO
 * Better separation of concern: Move parse and respond out of ClientInput
 * Improve the parsing of user input.
-Currently, the program ignores the bytes part(i.e. $4 in $4\r\nping\r\n) in the bulk string request
+Currently, the program only parses an of array of bulk strings, and ignores the bytes part(i.e. $4 in $4\r\nping\r\n) in the bulk string request
 * Concurrency: Should probably remove the write-read lock as it is up to the client to manage concurrency
-* DRY: Extract the handling of read and write lock into a function